GithubGeo/fabacademy-site/classes/trimester01/ccc.md

 ## Conclusion
-Great potential of the technique due to his precision, velocita' di lavoro and versatilita'.
+Great potential of the technique due to his precision, speed pf work and versatility.
 Inspiration from project of other students creating modular and complex objects.
 My new steps is to realize cinematism using cardbard and laser cutting modifying my initial design.